michaellunzer/michaellunzer-portfolio/README.md

 ### Feature:

 - Blogs listing with each blog post.
-- Contact form with Email notification using formspree.io.
+- Contact form with Email notification using netlify forms
 - Photos and Blogs page listing.
 - Different types of sections like About, Service, Blogs, Work, Testimonials, Photos, and contact.
 - All settings manage from contentful for example Header Menu, Homepage sections, blogs, and photos, etc.